bbepis/XUnity.AutoTranslator/README.md

 ### Resource Redirection
 Sometimes it's easier to provide a translation to a game by directly overriding the game resource files.
 However, directly overriding the game resource files is also problematic because that means the modification will likely only work for one version of the game.

-To overcome this problem, and allow for modification of resource files, this plugin also has a resource redirector module that allows redirecting any kind of resources loaded by the game.
+To overcome this problem, and allow for modification of resource files, this plugin also has a resource redirector module that allows redirecting any kind of resource loaded by the game.

-...
-CONFIG
+Before we get into the details of this module, it is worth mentioning that it is:
+ * It is not a plugin.
+Rather it is just a library that is not beholden to any plugin manager.
+ * It is game independent.
+ * And while it may be redistributed with the Auto Translator, it is completely independent from it and it can be used without having the Auto Translator installed.

+The DLLs required for the Resource Redirector to work are `XUnity.Common.dll` and `XUnity.ResourceRedirector.dll`.
+By themselves, these libraries do nothing.

-By default this plugin comes with one resource redirector for `TextAsset`, which basically outputs the raw text assets to the file system allowing them to be individually overridden.
+By default the Auto Translator plugin comes with one resource redirector for `TextAsset`, which basically outputs the raw text assets to the file system allowing them to be individually overridden.

-More redirectors can be implemented for specific games, though this does require programming knowledge, see THIS SECTION for more information.
+More redirectors can be implemented for specific games, though this does require programming knowledge, see [this section](#implementing-a-resource-redirector) for more information.

+The Auto Translator has the following Resource Redirector-specific configuration:
+ * `PreferredStoragePath`: Indicates where the Auto Translator should store redirected resources.
+ * `EnableTextAssetRedirector`: Indicates if the TextAsset redirector is enabled.
+ * `EnableLoggingUnhandledResources`: Indicates if Resource Redirector should log unhandled resources to the console (can also be controlled through Resource Redirector API surface).
+ * `EnableDumping`: Indicates if resources redirected to the Auto Translator should be dumped for overwriting if possible.

 ## Regarding Redistribution
 Redistributing this plugin for various games is absolutely encouraged.
 However, if you do so, please keep the following in mind: